Vitamin D and Abdominal Fat

 There is consistent evidence in the literature about the association between increasing BMI and lower levels of Vitamin D. Other studies have found an association between obesity, low Vitamin D, and high levels of parathyroid hormone.
 This research leads researchers to come to the conclusion that vitamin d deficiency is linked to abdominal fat.

-Why does Low Vitamin D Cause Obesity
+Why does Low Vitamin D Cause Obesity/ Vitamin D Deficiency is Linked to Abdominal Fat

 - It is possible that obese individuals have a lower dietary intake of Vitamin D. Low calcium and low Vitamin D intake has been associated with obesity in men and women.